zxrepo/tbblue/CONTRIBUTING.md

 This means that you may find the source for **MANY**, but not **ALL** pieces of software here.
 This stems directly from SpecNext Ltd's license to use the Sinclair name.
 Remember this is a collection of software but not a software itself.
 It also contains documents, images and other media and therefore should not be considered in the same vain as one piece of software because it's not.
 This also allows contributors to choose their own license; you can contribute something that's GPL 3, MIT or be fully closed-source.

-### 2. All ROM images contained herewith with the exception of the NextZXOS MF module are copyrighted Amstrad / Sky plc or are jointly copyrighted by Amstrad and their author (ie NextZXOS, LG, GW ROMS)  ###
+### 2. All ROM images contained herewith with the exception of the NextZXOS MF and divMMC modules are copyrighted Amstrad / Sky plc or are jointly copyrighted by Amstrad and their author (ie NextZXOS, LG, GW ROMS)  ###

 This means that if you wish to contribute a ROM image you either need to have permission by Amstrad / Sky plc to do so, own the work or have express permission to do so.
 In all cases other than the rom images provided by SpecNext Ltd you will need to include the license in the /docs/licenses folder with your full name and redacted email (which you will have to provide to SpecNext Ltd for idemnification)